 Many people think of shallots as a type of onion; however, they are their own species.
 Shallots grow in clusters and have a textured, copper-colored skin.
-Shallots are mild flavored and taste like a combination between onion and garlic.
-To get the most of your shallot crop, it's important to the best time for harvesting shallots in the garden.
+Shallots are mild-flavored and taste like a combination between an onion and garlic.
+To get the most of your shallot crop, it's important to know the best time for harvesting shallots in the garden.
 Keep reading to learn how to harvest shallots.

 Shallots prefer soil that drains well and has a high composition of organic matter.
-The best pH for shallot is 6.3 to 6.8.
+The best soil pH for shallots are 6.3 to 6.8.
 Keeping shallot beds free of weeds is essential to good development and helps with shallot picking once the time to harvest a shallot plant arrives.

-Shallots are grown from both sets as well as transplants.
+Shallots are grown from sets as well as transplants.
 Shallot plants benefit from a regular feeding of organic fertilizer.
-The root system of shallot plants is extremely shallow, and the plants need consistent water in order to thrive.
+The root system of shallot plants is extremely shallow and the plants need consistent water in order to thrive.

 When to Harvest Shallots

 Some people have a difficult time knowing when to harvest shallots.
 Both the plant tops and the bulbs can be eaten, so the time to harvest a shallot plant depends on the part you will be using.